Abbot Placid Solari, Chancellor

 Mr. Mark earned a Master of Accountancy at the University of North Carolina at Charlotte, as well as a B.A. in Science from Canisius College.
 He lives near Charlotte, NC with his wife Susie and their 5 year old son.

 Mr. R. Gregory Swanson, J.D., Vice President for College Relations & General Counsel

-Mr. R. Gregory Swanson is the Vice President for College Relations and General Counsel at Belmont Abbey College.
-His career encompasses more than three decades of diverse experience including the practice of law in higher education as well as in the private sector, the implementation of higher education’s institutional development, and the workings of administration in higher education.
+Mr. R. Gregory Swanson is the Vice President for College Relations and General Counsel at Belmont Abbey College and responsible for all Advancement and Enrollment efforts.
+His career encompasses more than thirty-five years of diverse experience including the practice of law in higher education as well as in the private sector, the implementation of higher education institutional advancement and the workings of administration in higher education.

 Prior to accepting his latest position at Belmont Abbey College, Mr. Swanson served six years as Vice President for Institutional Advancement and General Counsel at Asbury University in Wilmore, KY.
 He was responsible for public relations, financial development, alumni, external relationships, giving programs and the legal advice and guidance to the school’s president, administrative and academic departments, offices, and related entities.
 He began a successful career in higher education there in 1998 as University Counsel and Director of Special Gifts.

 Before entering the field of higher education, Mr. Swanson spent 15 years practicing law in Omaha, NE, and a year as a District Liaison for Congressman Hal Daub of Nebraska.